tock/tock/doc/wg/core/notes/core-notes-2021-12-17.md

  - Hudson: We used to, and it  was a huge pain for regular developers.
 Lots of conflicts, didn't give much benefit.

-ALyssa: Are yo uthinking for all crates, or examples, or the kernel, or what?
+ - Alyssa: Are you thinking for all crates, or examples, or the kernel, or what?

  - Leon: I think in terms of workspaces.